dedis/popstellar/README.md

 Once a message is stored, it shall not be updated, except for messages requesting witness signing.
 In that case, we append the received witness signatures at the end of the original message's list of signatures.

+## Unit-tests
+Some unit-tests exist directly in their corresponding packages, as per Go specification.
+They can be run with `go test -v ./...` (recursive from the top-level folder) or simply `go test` for the current package.

 ## Basic testing
 We provide a very basic front-end in the file `index.html`.
 It does nothing but opens a websocket connection to the back-end server, and lets